He that loves a rosy cheek,

 Email Poem |

-Analysis and Comments on Disdain Returned
+Comments, Analysis, and Meaning on Disdain Returned

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Disdain Returned here.